-Course #: 703000/753000

-Length of time/Credits: 1 Year: 10 credits Recommended Prerequisite: None

-Description: This course is designed for students who may have difficulties with math and/or science classes at the middle or high school level.
+Course #: 703000/753000 Length of time/Credits: 1 Year: 10 credits Prerequisite: None Grade Level (s): 9-12 Description: This course is designed for students who may have difficulties with math and/or science classes at the middle or high school level.
 A focus is placed on the fundamental math skills necessary to interpret data, analyze data and apply their results.